andrewpaster/world_bank_api_dashboard/README.md

 On a MacOS/linux system, installation is easy.
 Open a terminal, and go into the directory with the flask app files.

+## TODO Fill out the rest of the instructions